michsa/chores/README.md

 The urgency of a task is a function of its priority and the time between the current time and the scheduled time or deadline.

+Note that some tasks will not (and should not) have scheduled times or deadlines.
+These tasks should probably be handled as though they are of a lower priority than scheduled/deadline tasks.

+How do we weigh time past scheduled date or time until deadline against priority?

+Task size should factor into the time until deadline weight - larger tasks become more urgent near their deadline than smaller tasks because it is assumed that they will take longer to finish.

 #### Utility

 The "utility" of a task is a function of its urgency and the inverse of its point value (smaller tasks lead to higher utility).